undefeatedzombie/webapi/README.md

         customer.setPoints(customer.getPoints() + points);
     }
 ```
+This method is called by other functions to add points based on the value of the transaction.
+It needs a customer id to find the customer and a purchase id to find out the value of the purchase.

 Restful APIs for Purchase: [PurchaseController](https://github.com/undefeatedzombie/webapi/blob/main/src/main/java/com/webapi/retailer/controller/PurchaseController.java)
 1. Create Purchase: takes in a purchase object in the request body and save it using SpringData Jpa.
 ```